musajamihat/musajamihat/README.md

 # 👋 Hi, I'm Jamihat.
 I'm based in Nigeria

-I am *Data Analyst* passionate about using data to solve business problem and derive insights that support decision making.
+ I'm a **Data Analyst** who is passionate in using data to solve business problem and derive insights that support decision making.
 I enjoy cleaning data, analyzing trends and a clear and meaningful reports.

 ---